mattcroat/joy-of-code/posts/how-to-share-state-in-svelte-5/how-to-share-state-in-svelte-5.md

 const counter = createCounter()
 ```

-You can avoid this problem and do side effects when you read and write to the reactive value:
+The proper way is doing side effects when you read and write to a reactive value:

 ```ts:example.svelte.ts
 export class Counter {